-The German federal government has set itself the target of achieving an 80–95 per cent reduction of greenhouse gas emissions in Germany by 80 to 95 per cent by 2050 compared to 1990.
-In addition to increasing energy efficiency, this requires an increase in the use of electricity from renewable energy in all consumption sectors – industry, buildings and mobility.
-Furthermore, all producers and consumers from the various sectors must be brought together in a smart energy system and the appropriate technical infrastructures must be created.
+The German federal government has set itself the target of achieving an 80–95 per cent reduction of greenhouse gas emissions in Germany by 2050 compared to 1990.
+In addition to considerably increasing energy efficiency, this also requires an increase in the use of electricity from renewable energy sources in all consumption sectors – industry, buildings and mobility.
+Furthermore, all the producers and consumers from the various sectors must be brought together in a smart energy system and the appropriate technical infrastructures must be created.
 It is now clear that Germany could set a climate target for 2050 that exceeds the previous range of figures.

 The dena Study Integrated Energy Transition examines the impact of energy production and distribution, building, mobility and industry sectors as well as their interactions and dependencies with a view to designing an integrated, climate-friendly energy system in 2050.

 To do so, dena is working with more than 60 partners from industry and science on identifying the most promising transformation paths to restructure the energy system.
-The four modules of the Study:
+The four modules of the study are: